 The Plan does not recognize or include compensation above the limits imposed by the Puerto Rico Treasury Department on annual eligible pay.
-For 2021, this limit is \$290,000; this limit is subject to increase each year for inflation.
+For 2024, this limit is \$345,000; this limit is subject to increase each year for inflation in accordance with announcements made by the Puerto Rico Treasury Department.